Top Gear (video game): Legacy

 Top Gear gained notable popularity in Brazil during the early 1990s, becoming one of the country’s most recognized racing games of the era.
 Released for the Super Nintendo Entertainment System (SNES) in 1992 by Kemco, the title competed with other early racing games on the platform, such as F-Zero, Super Mario Kart, and Lamborghini American Challenge.
 The widespread presence of video game rental shops and the prevalence of console piracy in Brazil at the time contributed to the game’s enduring reach and influence among players.

 Decades later, the Top Gear soundtrack—particularly its main theme—has achieved cult status, inspiring thousands of fan covers and tributes on platforms such as YouTube.
-Its influence extended to modern racing titles, most notably Horizon Chase, a spiritual successor developed by Aquiris Game Studio, which recruited Barry Leitch to compose its soundtrack as a homage to the classic SNES racer.
+Its influence extended to modern racing titles, most notably Horizon Chase, a spiritual successor developed by Aquiris Game Studio from Porto Alegre, which recruited Barry Leitch to compose its soundtrack as a homage to the classic SNES racer.